 The promotions and competitions pages provide important information about the laws relating to lotteries and games of chance, how to apply for permits, community gaming in other states and territories and income tax provisions.

-Permits for lotteries and games of chance can take up to 20 working days for approval.
+Approvals for permits for other types of lotteries and games of chance (eg: Art Unions, Charity Housie, etc) can take up to 20 working days.

 If you have an inquiry about trade promotion lotteries please phone (02) 9842 8188 or email us at email@example.com.

 If you have an inquiry about charitable fundraising please phone (02) 9842 8188 or email firstname.lastname@example.org

 c/- NSW Office of Liquor, Gaming and Racing